Pet Sitters International

 Pet Sitters International (PSI) is an educational association for professional pet sitters located in King, North Carolina.
-The professional pet-sitting association represents nearly 7,000 independent professionals.
-PSI was established in 1994 by Patti Moran, author of Pet Sitting for Profit.
+The professional pet-sitting association represents nearly 4,000 independent professional pet-sitting and dog-walking businesses.
+PSI was established in 1994 by Patti J. Moran, author of Pet Sitting for Profit.

 In 2016, PSI received the Torch Award for Ethics from the Better Business Bureau of Northwest North Carolina.

-Pet sitting is defined by the PSI as "the act of caring for a pet in its own home while the owner is away."
-Dog walking is considered to be a form of pet sitting as well since it involves coming to the pet's home to provide exercise and companionship.
-Caring for pets in the clients’ homes is what separates pet sitters from boarders and dog daycare.
+Caring for pets in their own home is what separates pet sitters from boarders and dog daycare.
+Dog walking is considered to be a form of pet sitting as well since it involves visiting the pet's home to provide exercise and companionship.